13. Accessing databases#

 The database might now be queried: we can add new tables, insert new rows, and retrieve records.

-In the end, we should remember to call
+In the end, we must not forget about the call to

 Our data are already in the form of pandas data frames.
 Therefore, exporting them to the database is straightforward.
 We only need to make a series of calls to the pandas.DataFrame.to_sql method.